debojjalb/debojjalb.github.io/content/publication/error-bounds/index.md

 ---

 {{% callout note %}}
-The codebase and conference extended abstract are available on the buttons below the article.
+The codebase and thesis are available on the buttons below the article.
 {{% /callout %}}

-Click on the title to know more.